NHACP-IF/NHACP-specification/nhacp-specification.md

 file object, then the server MUST return an error without performing the write operation.

+Errors are returned with the following priority:

+* If the underlying file object is not writable, then STORAGE-PUT-BLOCK MUST fail with an EBADF error.
-If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-PUT-BLOCK MUST fail with an ESEEK error.
+* If the underlying file object cannot be accessed at arbitrary offsets, then STORAGE-PUT-BLOCK MUST fail with an ESEEK error.
+* Other implementation-defined error conditions.

 ### FILE-READ